infinum/frontend-handbook/React/Project structure.md

 ### Utility components

-Utility components are basically components that don't have any impact on the UI itself.
+Utility components are headless, which means that they don't have any impact on the UI itself.
-For example, Meta component for populating `<Head>`.
+For example, Meta component for injecting meta tags inside document `<head>`.

 Example: